wesabe/grendel/README.md

 1. Download the
-   [latest release of the Bouncy Castle JCE Provider](http://www.bouncycastle.org/latest_releases.html) (1.44 or newer) and copy it to the `lib/ext` directory of your Java install.
+   [latest release of the Bouncy Castle JCE Provider](http://www.bouncycastle.org/latest_releases.html) (1.44 or newer, no IDEA required -- for instance, bcprov-jdk16-144.jar) and copy it to the `lib/ext` directory of your Java install.
    (On OS X this is `/System/Library/Frameworks/JavaVM.framework/Versions/1.6.0/Home/lib/ext`.)
 2. Add the Bouncy Castle JCE Provider to your list of allowed JCE providers by editing the `security/java.security` file in your Java install and adding